cloudrac3r/out-of-your-element/readme.md

 * (0) ansi-colors: Helps with interactive prompting for the initial setup, and it's already pulled in by enquirer.
 * (1) chunk-text: It does what I want.
 * (0) cloudstorm: Discord gateway library with bring-your-own-caching that I trust.
+* (0) discord-api-types: Bitfields needed at runtime and types needed for development.
 * (0) domino: DOM implementation that's already pulled in by turndown.
 * (1) enquirer: Interactive prompting for the initial setup rather than forcing users to edit YAML non-interactively.
 * (0) entities: Looks fine.
 No dependencies.